Jens Christensen (bishop): Literary career

 that 37 different books and tracts by 14 different authors had been published.
 148,000 copies had been printed, which had been widely distributed through the Northwest Frontier province and across the border to Afghanistan.

-Taib studied theology with Christensen and in 1938 he was ordained pastor by Bishop J. Sandegren from the Lutheran Swedish Church in South India.
+Taib studied theology with Christensen and in 1938 he was ordained pastor by Bishop Johannes Sandegren from the Lutheran Swedish Church in South India.
 In April 1939 the church building at Mardan was consecrated by the Anglican Bishop George Lahore.
 There were now two congregations: one Pashto and one Urdu at Mardan, as well as small ones at Malakand and Swabi.

 World War II

 When the Second World War broke out the Danish Mission was cut off from its home base and its support.
 Christensen received a commission as recruiting officer at Mardan in the Allied cause.

 At this time he also chaired the committee for the translation of the New Testament from Greek into vernacular Pashto.
 It was finished in 1945.